OR WAIT 15 SECS

 Wherry's group at Wistar is continuing to work on understanding at a fundamental level why the T cell proliferation is poor when a therapeutic vaccine is administered during a state of chronic infection.
 He is also planning to compare the immune response using different therapeutic vaccine platforms.
 While Wherry's primary interest is in chronic infection, he notes that research in this area should inform the design of better therapeutic cancer vaccines as well because many of the deficiencies in immune response are similar whether the antigen confronting the immune system is a virus or a tumor.

-In addition to Wherry and senior author Ahmed, the other co-author of the paper is Joseph N. Blattman, PhD, of
+In addition to Wherry and senior author Ahmed, the other co-author of the paper is Joseph N. Blattman, PhD, of Fred Hutchinson Cancer Research Center.
+Funding for the work was provided by the National Institutes of Health and the Cancer Research Institute.

 The Wistar Institute is an independent nonprofit biomedical research institution dedicated to discovering the causes and cures for major diseases, including cancer, cardiovascular disease, autoimmune disorders, and infectious diseases.
 Founded in 1892 as the first institution of its kind in the nation, The Wistar Institute today is a National Cancer Institute-designated cancer center focused on basic and translational research.
 Discoveries at Wistar have led to the development of vaccines for such diseases as rabies and rubella, the identification of genes associated with breast, lung, and prostate cancer, and the development of monoclonal antibodies and other significant research technologies and tools.

-Source: Wistar Institute and
+Source: Wistar Institute and Emory University